Sign up FAQs

 How safe and secure is Uganda?

 Nonetheless, we are vigilant and take precautions to ensure your security and make sure the event runs smoothly.
 We work with the Mayor, the Police Commander and the senior politicians to ensure that the event, the Athletes’ Village and the hotel are as safe as possible, and are covered by as much security as needed.
-There is 24-hour security at the Athletes’ Village and the local police force provide security on marathon day itself.
-If you would like more information or advice on security you can consult your Embassy or the Foreign Commonwealth Office.
+There is 24-hour security at the Athletes’ Village and Hotel, and the local police force provide security on Race Day itself.
+If you would like more information or advice on security, you can consult your Embassy or the Foreign Commonwealth Office.

 Information on your itinerary, travel, accommodation and more...